jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

 property is true) and one or more `<PropertyTemplateOutline>`.
-When the `<PropertyTypeRow>` with `<ResourceComponent>` is expanded, a network call with the Resource Template ID is made to the Sinopia Server and the Resource Template JSON is retrieved and displayed in the expanded view of the Resource with each of the target Resource Template's propertyTemplates having their own `<PropertyTemplateOutline>`.
+When the `<PropertyTypeRow>` with `<ResourceComponent>` is expanded, a network call with the Resource Template ID is made to the Sinopia Server and the Resource Template JSON is retrieved and displayed in the expanded view of the Resource, with each of the target Resource Template's propertyTemplates having their own `<PropertyTemplateOutline>`.

 ## Linking to Existing Sinopia Entities and Other Sources